Mouthwashes are a great way to quickly freshen your breath, improve dental health, treat inflammations, and fight cavities.

 It’s easy!
 Simply add all the ingredients (filtered water, salt, xylitol, a bit of oil and a few drops of essential oils) to a clean container, a glass or a mason jar with a lid.
 Screw the lid on top and give it a good shake until all of the salt dissolves.

-Store it in your bathroom cupboard or on a shelf which is not exposed to sunlight.
+Store it in your bathroom cupboard or on a shelf that is not exposed to sunlight.
 It keeps forever!

 Use it twice a day, once a day, or whenever you feel like it!
 A sip should be enough.
 Swish it through your teeth for about 30 seconds, gargle and spit it out.
 That’s it!